van001/lesscode-fp/README.md

 Lesscode-fp, libarary is designed using functional programming principles :

 ### Pure functions ###
-Have no side-effects, are time independent & have referential integrity, which means you can replace the function with it's return value, anytime.
+Have no side-effects, are time independent & have [referential transparency](https://en.wikipedia.org/wiki/Referential_transparency), which means you can replace the function with it's return value, anytime.
 Think them as a mathematical function, which for a given input will awlays produce the same output.
 ```
 // appends string to another string and returns a new string
 const sappend = str1 => str2 => str1 + str2